Maximize Your Streaming Performance: The Best CPUs for Streamers

 8.75

-This CPU is one of Intel’s best mainstream models that’s great for basic everyday use.
+This CPU is one of Intel’s top mainstream models, ideal for basic everyday use.

-It’s from their 12th gen of processors, and even though that’s not the most up-to-date model that you can buy, it still remains highly recommended because of the few innovative features.
+It’s from their 12th generation of processors, and although it’s not the latest model available, it is still highly recommended due to its innovative features.

-It has 12 cores, which is less than many processors on this list, however, what was innovative about it is that 8 of these cores are performance cores, while the remaining four are efficiency cores.
+It has 12 cores, which is fewer than many processors on this list; however, what is innovative about it is that 8 of these cores are performance cores, while the remaining four are efficiency cores.

-When it comes to frequency, the 12700K is able to clock at 3.6 GHz, and it can actually boost up to 5.0 GHz.
+Regarding frequency, the 12700K can operate at a base clock speed of 3.6 GHz and can boost up to 5.0 GHz.

-Another thing that contributes to the 12700k’s performance is the 25 MB of L3 cache that’s shared between the two core types.
+Another factor that enhances the 12700k’s performance is the 25 MB of L3 cache, which is shared between the two core types.

-The power consumption is overall quite good, and even if it gets a bit high, it’s not without reason.
+The overall power consumption is quite good, and even if it becomes somewhat high, there is a valid reason for it.

-When looking into the performance per dollar ratio, however, this CPU scored quite high, meaning that you do get the most out of the $400 that you will pay for this processor.
+When examining the performance per dollar ratio, this CPU scored quite high, indicating that you receive excellent value for the $400 you will spend on this processor.

 Pros